Juniper/docker-saltstack-junos/README.md

 # Known Issues

 - **urllib3\util\ssl_.py - 'SNIMissingWarning, InsecurePlatform' Warnings:** Solution is to upgrade Python from 2.7.6 to 2.7.9 or ```pip install pyOpenSSL ndg-httpsclient pyasn1```.
 Please note it does not effect salt-master, salt-minion or salt-proxy, in their functionality.
+- **Currently netconf port 830 must be open on the Junos device** Solution is to ```set system services netconf ssh```.
+Please note an option for using port 22 is being added.

 # Host Platforms Tested: